Skip to contentSkip to footer

 • Right-click an element and select "inspect element" in the context menu.

-Any element you hover on will be highlighted in all panes, drawing areas for the content, padding, border and margin, as well as guides for the sides of the element.
-It will also show you a tooltip with information like element dimensions, color and font info, and accessibility information.
+Any element you hover on will be highlighted in all panes, with areas drawn for the content, padding, border and margin, as well as guides for the sides of the element.
+Clicking it will inspect it in the Elements panel.

 Inspect overlay and tooltip.